-A cup of coffee is a great way to start your day when exploring Banff.
-Luckily, there are many great coffee shops in Banff to give you the energy to tackle the Rockies.
+A cup of coffee is a great way to start your day when exploring Banff or Canmore.
+Luckily, there are many great coffee shops in Banff and Canmore coffee shops to give you the energy to tackle the Rockies.

 Check out these locals coffee shops around Banff and neighboring Canmore for a tasty brew, snack, breakfast, or lunch.
 This all comes from two self-professed local coffee snobs.

-The Best Coffee Shops in Banff and Beyond
+Best Canmore Coffee Shops and Banff Coffee Shops

 If you’re looking for the best coffee around Banff, then you need to head to Canmore and visit the Eclipse Coffee Roasters.
+They serve our absolute favorite coffee in the Canadian Rockies.
 They now have two locations, one downtown, and the original at the main intersection off Bow Valley Trail.

 You can find artisan single-origin roasts made in-house or order a range of specialty coffees at the shop.
 Expect to find the usual ranging from a flat white to a latte and even a nice pour-over for true coffee aficionados.
 This is our favorite spot and where we like to pick our coffee roast for home.